- My Service Stories (Part 1)

 Welcome to El Paso and Fort Bliss

-After graduating from boot camp, my next stop was USMC Redeye/Stinger Air Defense School at Fort Bliss in El Paso, TX.
-An Army base!
-Ft.
-Bliss was where Marines trained to identify, engage and destroy enemy aircraft with a Redeye/Stinger anti-aircraft missile.
-Since the missile systems were so expensive, but if you want to know how much does a stinger missile cost, you may also check this article, the Marines didn’t have their own training facility.
-We had one barracks on an Army base and we utilized their training facilities.
-In addition to Marines, we also had Navy gunners and SEALs that trained in our school.
-This wasn’t my choice of school, but between boot camp and school, I dealt with the anger and the feelings of betrayal.
-I was now a Marine and I accepted that everything is done for the good of the Corps.
-So, I decided to make the best of the situation.
-I knew I was smart and I learned early on that the top graduate in each class got to shoot a live Stinger, select their preferred duty station and pick up a meritorious rank.
-I made that my personal mission.
+After boot camp, my next stop was USMC Redeye/Stinger Air Defense School at Fort Bliss in El Paso, TX, an Army base where Marines trained to identify and destroy enemy aircraft using a Redeye/Stinger missile.
+Because the missiles were expensive, the Marines didn’t have their own training facility and used the barracks and training areas of the Army.
+Our school included not just Marines but also Navy gunners and SEALs.
+Although this was not my first choice, I accepted it for the good of the Corps and aimed to make the best of it.
+I learned that the top graduate got to shoot a live Stinger, choose their duty station, and earn a meritorious rank.
+I made that my goal.

 All this was in preparation for our actual job which was to identify enemy aircraft that were closing in to attack whatever we were guarding.
 We were the last line of air defense.
 We were mobile and frequently attached to infantry or artillery companies.
 Our positions were frequently forward of the forward edge of the battle area (FEBA) so we could engage the aircraft before they got close the other troops.
 On-board ships, we stood watch on the tops of the ships watching for aircraft that might target the ship.
 We deployed as a team of two; gunner and assistant-gunner.
 One person engaged the enemy aircraft and fired the weapon while the other identified the aircraft and communicated with higher command for engagement authority and instructions.